 We Raise Our Voices was a collaborative archival and web exhibit created by staff of the Northeastern University Archives and Special Collections Department in 2003.

-The exhibit highlights Northeastern University’s social justice collections, documenting Boston-area African-American, Women, and LBTGQ organizations.
+The exhibit highlights Northeastern University’s social justice collections, documenting Boston-area African American, Latino, Women, and LBTGQ organizations.
 My primary responsibilities involved research, writing, and creating the segment of the exhibit dedicated to women’s rights initiatives.